ThomasWColburn/Stanford-Environmental-Chamber/README.md

 This repository contains detailed instructions for building and using a low-cost, high-throughput aging test chamber for perovskite materials.
 The instructions and control programs are shared to facilitate more wide-spread aging testing among photovoltaic materials research as well as in other materials research fields.

-This chamber has capability of controlling temperature of the samples, humidity of the degradation chamber, and illumination.
+This chamber has capability of controlling temperature of the samples and illumination in an inert atmosphere.
 Sample degradation can be followed by automated, color calibrated pictures.
-The implementation shown here accommodates 28 perovskite film samples.
+The implementation accomidates a variety of devices that can fit in a 7in x 7in platform.
 The aging chamber implemented according to the instructions typically $2,000-$5,000 depending on the amount of reused materials utilized in the process.

-This chamber is the Generation 1 chamber in an open-hardware project for developing degradation chambers for perovskite materials (see figure below).
+This chamber is one of the Generation 2 chambers in an open-hardware project for developing degradation chambers for perovskite materials (see figure below).
 The project is described in detail in article: [insert details]

 ## Requirements